Your active lifestyle in France, whatever your age

 In the springtime, the melted snow comes rushing down from the mountains, freezing cold but really clean.
 Most French rivers have kayaking centres, or just do without the boat and try “canyoning”.
 French rivers being cleaner than those most of us are used to, river swimming is a popular outdoor activity.
 You’ll often see inland lidos too, where you can dive down among the reeds and frogs.
 Just remember – many ban shorts-style trunks so you’ll have to opt for speedoes!

 Both river and sea fishing are popular leisure pursuits in France.
 France caters for all types of fishing, with a vast variety of rivers, lakes and coastal waters in which to fish.
 Carp fishing is popular and available to all, so many keen anglers may find that they choose their home in France according to its proximity to a local carp fishing lake.
+Check out some property options near lakes here.

 The French love football.
 With some of the world’s greatest players in its club sides, and with the national team winning (another!)
 World Cup in 2018, can you blame them?
 France has invested in its football at grass roots level, literally, with far more all-weather pitches than in the UK.
 So wherever you live in France, look up the local pitch and you should find a team to join.